Content Site Sitemap Not Resubmitted After Update

 Before you start

-• Confirm the new articles are actually on the live site (open one in a browser).
+• Confirm the new articles are actually live (open one in a browser, view source).

-• Have Search Console access for the property in question.
+• Have Search Console access for the exact property (URL-prefix vs Domain property matters; the sitemap must be under the verified property).

 Information to collect

-• Total <url> count from sitemap on the live site.
+• Total <loc> count from the live sitemap.

 • robots.txt content.